ibm-cloud-docs/devsecops/devsecops-cd-pipeline.md

 ## Deployment
 {: #cd-devsecops-pipeline-deployment}

-In the deploy stage, the pipeline deploys the built artifacts into an environment, such as staging or prod.
+In the deployment stage, the pipeline deploys the built artifacts into an environment, such as staging or prod.
 The variables and credentials for these stages can be found in the following sources:

 * Variables from the pipeline UI (`get_env`)